-Judgment Meaning

-a : A " a is an object of type A "

-$a \equiv b : A$ " a and b are definitionally equal objects of type A "
+Judgment Meaning $a:A$ $a\equiv b:A$ "a is an object of type A " "a and b are definitionally equal objects of type A "

-When introducing a definitional equality, i.e., defining one thing to be equal to another, we will use the symbol ":=".
-Thus, the above definition of the function f would be written as $f(x) := x^2$.
+When introducing a definitional equality, i.e., defining one thing to be equal to another, we will use the symbol ": \equiv ".
+Thus, the above definition of the function f would be written as $f(x) :\equiv x^2$.

-Because judgments cannot be put together into more complicated statements, the symbols ":" and " \equiv " bind more loosely than anything else.
-Thus, for instance, "p: x=y" should be parsed as "p: (x=y)", which makes sense since "x=y" is a type, and not as "(p:x)=y", which is senseless since "p:x" is a judgment and cannot be equal to anything.
-Similarly, " $A\equiv x=y$ " can only be parsed as " $A\equiv (x=y)$ ", although in extreme cases such as this, one ought to add parentheses anyway to aid reading comprehension.
-Moreover, later on we will fall into the common notation of chaining together equalities - e.g. writing a=b=c=d to mean "a=b and b=c a
+Because judgments cannot be put together into more complicated statements, the symbols ":" and " \equiv " bind more loosely than anything else.2 Thus, for instance, "p: x=y" should be parsed as "p: (x=y)", which makes sense since "x=y" is a type, and not as "(p:x)=y", which is senseless since "p:x" is a judgment and cannot be equal to anything.
+Similarly, " $A \equiv x=y$ " can only be parsed as " $A \equiv (x=y)$ ", although in extreme cases such as this, one ought to add parentheses anyway to aid reading comprehension.
+Moreover, later on we will fall into the common notation of chaining together equalities - e.g. writing a=b=c=d to mean "a=b and b=c and c=d, hence a=d"-and we will also include judgmental equalities in such chains.
+Context usually suffices to make the intent clear.